Scope of Work: Design, Financial Modeling, Procurement and Construction Oversight.

 Mackey Arena: LED Display Systems, Scoring, Integrated Digital and Static Signage.

 Anthony James Partners (AJP) is proud to have once again had the opportunity to work with Purdue University as Owner’s Representative, Design Consultant and AV Consultant on exciting technology upgrades for Ross-Ade Stadium.
 Taking a phased approach, the school started with a sound system overhaul in 2018, followed by the installation of a “Monster” LED ribbon display in the north end.
-A state-of-the-art primary south end scoreboard is slated for completion in Summer of 2020.
+A state-of-the-art primary south end scoreboard is slated for completion in 2020.

 AJP also worked with Purdue on design, procurement and construction oversight for Mackey Arena technology upgrades, including a uniquely cool centerhung scoreboard design.
 For more information, visit: